jasperoosthoek/zustand-crud-registry/README.md

 In the above example the delete function performs an api call to the backend and triggers `isLoading === true`.
 When the item is succesfully deleted, it is deleted from the Zustand store and all React components are immediately updated.
 The same goes for the `create` and `update` functions.
 The items are automatically created in the store or updated.

-The `zustand-crud-registry` also allows for custom actions, in this case the `move` action that moved the object in the backend by modifying the `order` field.
+The `zustand-crud-registry` also allows for custom actions, in this case the `move` action that moves the object in the backend by modifying the `order` field.
 Using the `Django REST framework`, this can be done by using the [`django-ordered-model`](https://github.com/django-ordered-model/django-ordered-model).
-In fact, the application uses the same `above` and `below` functions as the aforementioned Django app.
+In fact, the [Dashboard Demo](https://github.com/jasperoosthoek/dashboard-demo) app uses the same `above` and `below` functions as the aforementioned Django app.
 The custom actions don't have any dedicated action they perform to the store.
 However, this can be done by creating a dedicated hook.

 Apart from `useCrud` which supplies all the *CRUD* operations, there is also a `useStore` hook which exposes all the functions and data of the store.
 These two hooks can be used to create dedicated more complicated hooks where, for instance handle the backend response of the non standard *move* operation which is triggered after drag 'n drop.
 In this case the backend returns a list of `id` and `order` values instead of the full object because nothing more is needed: